tacticalarms1/tacticalarms1/README.md

 - 📫 How to reach me: i dunno
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Did you know coding is FUN
+- ⚡ Fun fact: Did you know coding is FUN i probably should woprk on this more but im lazy

 <!---
 tacticalarms1/tacticalarms1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.